Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain. It's 1948's The Three Musketeers.

 An Insulting Offer

-Based on all the money and prestige Lana consistently brought her co-stars and studio, you can imagine her surprise to discover, after reading The Three Musketeers script, that her assigned role of Lady de Winter was so small [aff. link]:
+Based on the money and prestige Lana consistently brought her studio and co-stars, you can imagine her disappointment to discover, after reading The Three Musketeers script, that her assigned role of Lady de Winter was embarrassingly small [aff. link]:

 “I went straight to Mr. Mayer and refused the part…